CSC207-2022F-UofT/course-project-all-for-one/README.md

 ## Message Board Feature
+This feature allows users to leave messages for a post.
+The Post page of a product will be displayed with a MessageBoard simultaneously.
+User can enter their message and press "Post" button to leave a message on the MessageBoard.
+The message will be displayed on the Board with the username of who post it in the front of the message.

 ## Trade Feature
 This feature allows users to trade with each other.
 When you view a post as a potential buyer and press the "Buy" button